No company is “unhackable.”

 Do the Fundamentals

 Make sure the fundamentals are in place.
 No amount of fancy technology or software can immediately prevent you from getting hit again.
-Doing the fundamentals right can help you limit the chances, though.
+Doing the fundamentals of business operations and security practices right can help you limit the chances, though.

 The fundamentals start with a plan.
-If you have one and were still compromised, learn from it.
+If you have an IR plan and were still compromised, learn from it.
 Your plan might need to be changed to limit these events from becoming recurring ones.

 If you don’t have a plan, let’s start with one.